Liafuu/Assignment-2/README.md

 @Joanne Chiang Xiu Yi

 ## Description
-A bizarre and fun website that produces trivia and quizzes about mobile games like neural cloud and fate grand order.
-Shop for merch from both games and get the latest updates!
+This site is a trivia website about 2 mobile games in particular for players of those games to test their knowledge on both the lore and game mechanics on the game and place a score on the leaderboards.
+This site will also sell or redirect users to some merchandise for these 2 games, and show their latest videos from the games' official Youtube channels.

 ## Design Process
-An Aesthetic and fun design!
+---

 ## Features
-1) Fun Trivias and quizzes about mobile games like neural cloud and fate grand order!
+1) Fun trivias and quizzes about mobile games like Neural Cloud and Fate: Grand Order.
-2) E-commerce to Shop for merch from both games!
+2) E-commerce to Shop for merch from both games
 3) iframes and more to feature the latest updates!

 ### Existing Features
 1) Home/Index Page
 2) Navbar
 3) Quizzes

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
 1) E-commerce shop